gravitational/teleport/rfd/0073-kube-secret-storage.md

 - `ssh_ca_certs` is a list of SSH certificate authorities encoded in the authorized_keys format.
 - `role` is the role the agent is operating.
 If agent is running with multiple roles, i.e. app, kube..., multiple entries will be added, one for each role.
 - `TELEPORT_REPLICA_NAME` is the teleport agent replica name.
 In Kubernetes this variable exposes the POD name `TELEPORT_REPLICA_NAME=metadata.name`.
+- `KUBE_NAMESPACE` is the Kubernetes namespace in which the agent was installed.
+It is exposed by an ENV variable.
+- `RELEASE_NAME` is the Helm release name.

 #### RBAC Changes